Dr Brian Bird

 “With those who’ve smoked heavily for 20 or 30 years, even if they’ve stopped smoking, providing annual chest CT scans can reduce lung cancer mortality by 20%,” Bird says.

-This will enable more oncologists to stop cancers spreading and becoming less manageable.
+This will in fact enable more oncologists to stop cancers spreading and becoming less manageable.

 “Catching it early helps us establish whether we can simply cut it out or – if that’s not an option – use radiotherapy to essentially ‘cook’ the tumour, which is almost as effective as surgery itself.”